Who Are We?---Cutting Through Disguises of Our Many Masks

 In Some Moments We Get to Exist

-As long as we are wearing our pathetic assortment of masks, we don't even exist---only our masks do.
+As long as we are wearing our pathetic gallery of masks, we don't even exist---only our masks do.
 When we are dating, we try to impress; when we apply for a job, we try to impress; when we campaign for a leadership, we try to impress.

 Then comes that second phase after we got that girl; after we got that job; and after we got to sit on the throne---and now we can replace that mask with one that's catering better to our comfort zone with all of its hidden agenda.

 No, we have not unpacked to show our "true colors", it's yet another mask, whereas our true self would cherish and honor our new commitment, not try to look for ways to pamper ourselves as our next priority.

 Just look at the stories of the daily news, which are, by the way, a business-oriented pretense of its own kind, as they select only those crappy events which will play on your fears, insecurities, anger, and make you crave to hear more in the next installment--- for your "heightened sense of preparedness".